partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

     SQL allows us to avoid writing aliases (variables) when the schema of the tables allows correct dereferencing.
 PartiQL does the same.
     However, recall, a schema is not necessary for a PartiQL data set.
     Indeed, our example has not assumed a schema.
-Then , in the absence of a schema, you cannot omit the aliases (variables).
+In the absence of a schema, you cannot omit the aliases (variables).
 For example, if you write just `name` and there is no schema, PartiQL cannot tell whether you mean employee name or project name.
 Thus you need